 As a host, you should pay special attention to the following settings.
 These are just a few examples.

 It is key that you create rates for different types of occupancies so that your listing appeals to different types of guests.
 It is also a good idea to ensure that you load your rates well in advance.
 This way, you will boost your visibility and attract early birds.

 If you worry about cancelations, you can opt for a non-refundable rate.
-Guests will pay the full price if they cancel or do not check-in when you have added a non-refundable rate.
+Guests will pay the full price if they cancel at the last minute when you have added a non-refundable rate.
 On the other hand, you will also have to pay a commission on a booking even if your guest doesn’t show up.

 A damage deposit can help you to cover the potential damage caused by your guests.
 In the unfortunate event that something was damaged, you must use the misconduct reporting feature to report it to the Booking.com team.
 All in all, including this extra fee will help you to rest assured knowing that you are covered.